danrot/master-thesis/03_implementation.md

 a developer wants to check an implementation against the PHPCR standard.

 The same issue as for the PHPCR Utils apply to this repository.
-Originally Jackalope concentrated on the Jackrabbit transport layer, but it utters in a different way.
+Originally Jackalope concentrated on the Jackrabbit transport layer, but it is affecting this repository in a different way.
 There was no wrong code in this repository, but there were some missing tests, because the author relied on Jackrabbit's functionality for a few tasks.
 Especially the tests for restoring a version and all the possible edge cases had to be added.

 ## Design considerations